Lakhankumawat/LearnCPP/.github/pull_request_template.md

 ## Related Issue
-- Mention issue for which this pull request is a part of
+- Mention issue for which this pull request is a part of (please mention issue number # )

 ## Proposed Changes
 - Change 1